ybriffa/docs/pages/cloud/vps/secure_your_vps/guide.en-sg.md

 > [!warning]
 >
-> While OVH provides you with the devices, the responsibility rests solely in your hands.
-Since we have no access to these machines, we are not their administrators.
-It is your responsibility to manage the software, and apply proper security measures on a daily basis.
-This guide is designed to help you with the most common tasks.
-Nevertheless, we recommend that you contact a specialised service provider if you have difficulties or doubts concerning the administration, usage or implementation of security measures on a server.
+> OVH is providing you with machines that you will be responsible for.
+We have no access to these machines, and therefore cannot manage them.
+You are responsible for your own software and security management.
+This guide is designed to assist you in common tasks as much as possible.
+However, we recommend that you call upon a specialised service provider if you experience any issues or doubts when it comes to managing, using or securing your server.
 >